• Feb 25, 2025

 14. Charminar, Hyderabad

-A 48.7-meter tall iconic symbol and a landmark of Hyderabad, Charminar is an elegant example of the beautiful blend of two distinct cultures, namely Hindu and Islamic architectural styles.
+A 48.7-meter-tall iconic symbol and landmark of Hyderabad, Charminar is an elegant example of the beautiful blend of Hindu and Islamic architectural styles.
 This magnificent architecture was created in 1591 by Sultan Mohammed Quli Qutb Shah.
 It has a mosque and prayer spaces that allow visitors to reflect on their spirituality and calm their minds, as well as personify Hyderabad with its great historical, cultural, social, and economic values.

 • Best time to visit- Months from October to February